FanDuel Missouri promo code pre-registration: Get up to $400 in bonus bets by signing up, placing $5 bet

 FanDuel Missouri offers $100 in bonus bets during Missouri betting pre-registration, plus an additional $300 in bonus bets if your initial $5 wager wins

-Missourians won't have to wait until Black Friday to get a steal of a deal, thanks to the latest FanDuel promo code.
-In anticipation of Missouri sports betting launching on Dec.
-1, this promotion offers up to $400 in bonus bets.
-Missouri residents can get $100 in bonus bets upon signing up, plus another $300 in bonus bets if your initial $5 wager wins.
-To activate, you must sign up during this pre-registration period and before December 1.
+Thanksgiving is the day of gratitude, and many Missourians will be thankful that their state has finally legalized sports betting.
+It will go live on December 1, but the latest FanDuel promo code is active for Missouri sports betting during its pre-launch period.
+Up to $400 in bonus bets are offered via the promotion as you get $100 in bonus bets upon signing up, plus another $300 in bonus bets if your initial $5 wager wins.
+No matter which sports you follow or teams you root for, these bonus bets can be applied to any of FanDuel's offerings.
 Click here to claim the latest FanDuel promo code:

 For the full terms and conditions and how to claim the promo, read our FanDuel promo code review.